Naples United FC

-Naples United Football Club is an American semi-professional soccer club based in Naples, Florida, that plays in the National Premier Soccer League, the top semi-professional football league in the United States.
+Naples United Football Club is an American semi-professional soccer club based in Naples, Florida, that that competes in the U.S. Open Cup and plays in the National Premier Soccer League, the top semi-professional soccer league in the United States.

 History

 Naples United Football Club joined the National Premier Soccer League for its 2017 season.
 During their first season, the club finished last in the Sunshine Conference, winning just 1 of their 11 matches.
 The next season, in 2018, Naples United FC finished in 5th in the conference, once again failing to qualify for the playoffs.

-In 2019, the club managed to finish in their highest ever position in the Sunshine Conference, finishing in 2nd place and qualifying for the Sunshine Conference Playoffs.
+In 2019 season, the club managed to finish in their highest ever position in the Sunshine Conference, finishing in 2nd place and qualifying for the Sunshine Conference Playoffs.
 However, during the playoffs, the club was defeated in the first round by Miami United FC.
 Despite the defeat, Naples United FC's results in 2019 allowed them to qualify for the 2020 U.S. Open Cup, the top domestic cup competition in American soccer.

+In the 2021 season, they would be crowned champions for the first time in the NPSL Sunshine Conference by beating Miami United 4-1 in the final.

+This success would be repeated in the 2022 season by beating CF Panthers SC, and also in 2023 by finishing in 1st place in the regular season, and placing 4th among 91 teams nationwide.
+Thus achieving their third consecutive championship in the Florida conference.